The government has announced that it intends to enforce a cap on the commissions that auto enrolment pension providers can charge members.

 Labour Shadow Minister, Gregg McClymont said “It is clear this government is not ready to take the decisive action needed to stand up for ordinary savers, given that they have just voted against our amendment to the pensions bill that would have made all pension costs and charges transparent.”

-However, in the Impact Assessment issued by the Department for Work and Pensions, (which can be found here) it is noted that DWP have considered the option to ‘improve disclosure of pension scheme charges’, but concluded that this wouldn’t solve the problem as “many employers – particularly smaller ones – may have trouble using the information, and charges to members may not be their main concern.”
+However, in the Impact Assessment issued by the Department for Work and Pensions, it is noted that DWP have considered the option to ‘improve disclosure of pension scheme charges’, but concluded that this wouldn’t solve the problem as “many employers – particularly smaller ones – may have trouble using the information, and charges to members may not be their main concern.”

 Employer involvement and awareness is clearly key to this issue, and when you consider that between 6 and 9 million people are expected to be enrolled in the next five years it is important that even small employers are aware of the effects their choice of provider could have on employees, with a difference of even 0.01% in fees representing a vast sum over the years.